SravanKumarNangunoori/MYSWEETHOME/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+TO run the application:

+Please clone to repository.
+Install required npm packages using npm install through cmd run command node server.js  to run tthe application on your localhost:4200